St Mary's C of E (Aided) Primary School, Pulborough

 The government set out its definition of British values in the 2011 Prevent Strategy and these values have been reiterated by the Prime Minister this year.

 St Mary’s CE (Aided) Primary School is committed to serving the community of Pulborough and surrounding areas.
 It recognizes the multi-cultural, multi-faith and ever-changing nature of the United Kingdom, and therefore those it serves.
-It also understands the vital role it has in ensuring that groups or individuals within the school are not subjected to intimidation or radicalisation by those wishing to unduly, or illegally, influence them.
+It also understands the vital role it has in ensuring that groups or individuals within the school are not subjected to intimidation or radicalisation by those wishing to unduly or illegally influence them.

 The school, as a Church School, accepts admissions from all those entitled to an education under British law, including pupils of all faiths or none.
 It follows the policies outlined by its governing body regarding equal opportunities, which guarantee that there will be no discrimination against any individual or group, regardless of faith, ethnicity, gender, sexuality, political or financial status, or similar.
 It seeks to serve all in the community.